michaeluno/admin-page-framework/readme.txt

 * Changed: ( ***Breaking Change*** ) the name of the property `oProps` to `oProp`.
 * Changed: ( ***Breaking Change*** ) the name of the class `AdminPageFramework_CustomFieldType` to `AdminPageFramework_FieldType`.
 * Changed: some of the class names used internally.
+* Changed: ( ***Breaking Change*** ) apart from the conversion to the lower case, renamed some of the keys of the field definition array and the section field definition array.
 * Changed: ( ***Breaking Change*** ) all the names of array keys with which the user may interact to consist of lower case characters and underscores.

 = 2.1.7 =